UPDATED: Sep 1, 2020

 Towing coverage, then, is useful in non-accident situations when your vehicle requires a tow.
 Examples may include a dead battery, flat tire or other mechanical issue.
 Depending on your policy, your towing coverage may be limited by a flat fee or mileage amount.

 In addition to basic towing coverage, some insurance companies offer more complex roadside services.
 The policy may cover the cost of a locksmith, or it may pay to deliver you gas if you run out on the side of the road.
 The most complex of these policies include additional coverages that will pay for things like a hotel if your car is wrecked away from home.
+Enter your ZIP code above to get a FREE insurance quote.

 Using Your Roadside Assistance Coverage